Housing Choice Voucher Programs

 The Housing Choice Voucher program (formerly known as Section 8) provides assistance to families that rent units in the private rental housing market.
 It is authorized by the Housing and Community Development Act of 1974, as amended.
 The Housing Choice Voucher Program can assist approximately 1,500 families in Clackamas County.

-HACC Housing Choice Voucher (Section 8) Program Not Currenlty Accepting New Applicants
+HACC Housing Choice Voucher (Section 8) Program Not Currently Accepting New Applicants

 The Housing Choice Voucher (Section 8) Program at HACC is not currently accepting new applicants to the waiting list.
 The list has been closed since 2009.
 If you are on the waiting list and wish to verify your information, please click on the OWL link on our main page.